 • Even if you configured the system such that the power for the display is not to be turned off in the Power Options (Never is specified for "Turn off the display"), the power plan can be temporarily switched to High performance when the Windows Experience Index is triggered automatically and the power for the display can be turned off.
 To prevent the power for the display from being turned off, go through the following steps 1 to 6 to disable automatic execution of the Windows Experience Index.
+(This is not necessary for Windows Server® 2012 R2 because the Windows Experience Index is not supported in Windows Server® 2012 R2.)

 - Procedure to change the settings of the Windows Experience Index

 - 1. Click Start > Control Panel.

 - 2. Click System and Security.

 - 3. Click Administrative Tools.

 - 4. Double-click Task Scheduler.

 - 5. From the tree in the left pane of the Task Scheduler window, select Task Scheduler Library > Microsoft > Windows > Maintenance.

 - 6. Right-click WinSAT displayed in the center of the window and select Disable.

 (The display image assumes Windows® 7 but it is similar under Windows Server® 2008 R2.)